powerdrillai/powerdrill-flow-streamlit/README.md

 ### Prerequisites

 - Python 3.8 or newer
-- PowerDrill account with API access
+- Powerdrill account with API access

 ### Installation